 >>> Ref.
 VedaBase => SB 1.1.1

-In the Supreme Absolute Truth and His abode, illusion is conspicuous by its absence, therefore whatever is produced from illusion is also absent, and this is thus corroborated:
+In the Supreme Absolute Truth and His abode, illusion is conspicuous by its absence, therefore whatever is produced from illusion is also absent.
+This is thus corroborated:

 yatra cadyah puman aste